-To mark the 25th anniversary of the Seamaster Diver 300M last year, Omega made a huge splash by issuing a new version – updated and modernized with higher quality features and more functionality than ever before, and still at a fair price (click here for a review of that watch).
+To mark the 25th anniversary of the Seamaster Diver 300M in 2018, Omega made a huge splash by issuing a new version – updated and modernized with higher quality features and more functionality than ever before, and still at a fair price (click here for a review of that watch).
 This watch was first introduced as a steel model with a varnished dial, an ETA-based Omega Caliber 2500 and a folding clasp with a divers’ extension that cost around $3,500.
 The newer generation offers a laser-cut ceramic dial, the super-modern in-house 8800 movement and an improved clasp with additional quick-action extension at a price of $5,200.
 Unchanged, of course, are the skeletonized sword-shaped hands, water resistance to 300 meters, a helium-escape valve at 10 o’clock and a metal bracelet.
 The overall diameter of the watch was enlarged from 41 to 42 mm.

 Ceramic characterizes the entire design.
 Not only does the dial have polished and matte sections, so does the case with its ergonomically shaped lugs.
 Particularly pleasing is that Omega uses the same ceramic material for the prong buckle and also for the curving shapes of the case.